-Call Today for Your Free Consultation With a San Marcos Criminal Mischief Attorney
+Call Today for Your Free Consultation With Criminal Mischief Attorney

-If you are facing criminal mischief charges of any kind in San Marcos, you need to take the matter seriously.
+If you are facing criminal mischief charges of any kind in Central Texas, you need to take the matter seriously.
 Police and prosecutors certainly will.

 Call the Law Office of Case J. Darwin today at (210) 630-4780 or contact us online to arrange for your free initial consultation.